InfinityAlgo-Academy/LightHouse/readme.md

 * **[PageSpeed Green](https://pagespeed.green/)** - Web performance monitoring service for web sites.
 Track PageSpeed performance indicators for unlimited web pages from multiple regions.
 Check all code changes for PageSpeed degradations by integrating to your CD/CI using CLI.
 Powered By Google Lighthouse and Puppeteer.
 PageSpeed Green is a paid product with a free 14-day trial.

+* **[SEO Guard](https://www.seo-guard.com)** — SEO Guard is a website monitoring solution.
+It provides metrics based on Lighthouse scores.
+The service is offered via free and paid premium plans.

 * **[SpeedCurve](https://speedcurve.com)** — SpeedCurve is a tool for continuously monitoring web performance across different browsers, devices, and regions.
 It can aggregate any metric including Lighthouse scores across multiple pages and sites, and allows you to set performance budgets with Slack or email alerts.
 SpeedCurve is a paid product with a free 30-day trial.

 * **[Siteimprove Performance](https://siteimprove.com/en/performance/)** — Siteimprove Performance is a web Performance monitoring solution that enables a marketer, manager or decision maker to understand and optimize website load times.
 Get easy-to-use insights with a focus on quick and impactful wins.
 Siteimprove Performance is a paid product with a free 14-day trial.